richardfan1126/richardfan1126.github.io/_posts/2024-02-20-what-you-need-to-know-about-the-nist-guideline-on-differential-privacy.markdown

 In this blog post, I'm going to tell you why and what you need to know from the guideline.

+## Highlights

+I'm trying to summarize a sixty-page guideline into one blog post, but it's still too long.
+So, I'm putting the highlight at the beginning for your convenience:

+* Differential Privacy (DP) is a Statistical measurement of privacy loss

+    * Epsilon (ε) is an important parameter to measure the privacy loss from a data output

+    * DP limits total privacy loss by setting thresholds of the ε (i.e., Privacy Budget)

+    * Defining the Privacy Unit is important. (i.e., do we want to protect the privacy of a person?
+Or the privacy of a transaction?)

+    * In practice, we add random noise to the output to meet the expected ε (or Privacy Budget)

+* Challenges

+    * Applications are still limited to simple models (e.g., Analytic queries, simple ML models and synthetic data)

+    * The reduced accuracy from added noise impacts complex analytic models a lot

+    * DP on unstructured data is still very difficult

+    * Bias is introduced or amplified by DP, mainly from the added noise

+    * Conventional security models also apply to DP implementation.
+Privacy vs accuracy is an extra consideration.

+* Data protection and data minimization are still important fundamentals even though we have DP.

+---

 ## What is the current state of privacy protection

 To understand the importance of **Differential Privacy (DP)**, we first need to understand the current privacy protection approaches and some basic concepts.